 The idea here is founded on two principles.
 Firstly, if we want to be able to tackle future challenges, that future in all its complexity should be our reference and inspiration.
 Secondly, we need to change our idea of coalitions, because all partners are needed from the beginning until the end – from inception phase to implementation and evaluation.

 We selected three cities for the first competition, across the region with an array of interlinked urban, water and climate related challenges: Chennai in India, Khulna in Bangladesh and Semarang in Indonesia.
-Two of these are 100 Resilient Cities and one is a C40 City, both global networks of megacities have been very instrumental in their support.
+Two of these are Resilient Cities Network and one is a C40 City, both global networks of megacities have been very instrumental in their support.

 Dutch researchers and partner cities abroad are involved.
 What can we expect from local stakeholders and financial donors?